nikhilesh95/CovarianceMatrixEstimators/README.md

 ## Scope

-The goal of this project is to showcase a robust system for estimating the co-variance matrix of a given portfolio’s returns, and to test the performance of the estimators by generating a Minimum Variance Portfolio (MVP) for each one and comparing their profitability and exposure to risk.
+The goal of this project is to showcase a robust system for estimating the co-variance matrix of a given portfolioâ€™s returns, and to test the performance of the estimators by generating a Minimum Variance Portfolio (MVP) for each one and comparing their profitability and exposure to risk.

 ## Methodology